For inexperienced gardeners, a common mistake when growing lavender is overwatering.

 |Winter Lavender||In winter, Lavender does not need much water. |

-English lavender is hardy enough to be left outdoor in winter and you do not need to water it.
+English lavender is hardy enough to be left outdoors in winter and you do not need to water it.

 French Lavender should be potted and brought inside for winter and would need watering once every 4 to 6 weeks.